rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 ## Python Virtual Environments

-In this image you can see an abstract example of the different Python projects, with the different combinations of packages that you can have installed:
+In the following image, you can see an abstract example of different Python projects containing the different combinations of packages that you can install:

 <img src="images/python_environments.png" alt="Python environments" />